ucsb-cs48/w20/_lab/lab06.md

 After the retro
 * Post about the experiment on the slack
 * Record the experiment in the RETRO repo (same instructions as for the previous retro)
-* Remind team to fill out retro survey (the instructor posted the link in the Slack "retros" channel)
+* Remind team to fill out [the retro survey](https://docs.google.com/forms/d/e/1FAIpQLSdqQm4MKeT2IC3F4F5xN4CMogl1t-0QtcK1VCGABodLjcTbyA/viewform)
 * PLUS all team members should fill out the teamwork survey #1

 ## Product Owner / Scrum Master Followup